SusanArend/TeamAllCaps/README.md

 * jQuery
 * Materialize

+## Getting Started and Prerequisites

+Clone or download the repository to your desktop.

+Users will need Google Chrome web browser for testing the application and Sublime (or another tool) for viewing/editing the code.
+Users will also need to install the npm packages (provided in the package.json and listed above under "Technologies Used") via the terminal and use MySQL Workbench in order to establish a database.

 ## Testing the Website

 Download or clone the repository to your desktop.
 Create a database in MySQL Workbench entitled "star_power."
 Use said database and seed it with the seeds from the document SQL_credit or add your own seeds into SQL_credit and enter them into the MySQL database.
 Add your MySQL Workbench password to the config.json.